Skip to content

 Make-Ahead: This recipe is meant to be eaten as soon as it is done cooking.

-How to Reheat: To reheat it, place it back in a pan with some of the pan sauce, cover, and cook in the oven for 10 minutes at 350°.
+How to Reheat: To reheat it, place it back in a pan with some of the pan sauce, cover it, and cook in the oven for 10 minutes at 350°.

 How to Store: It will hold in the refrigerator with it covered up for up to 4 days.
 It will also freeze well covered for up to 3 months.
-Simply pull it out as you need it and let thaw in the refrigerator before using it.
+Pull it out as you need it and let it thaw in the refrigerator before using it.

 chef notes + tips